International Travel

 Items & Equipment

-When taking items abroad (including scientific equipment, laptops, encryption software, cell phones, tablets, flash drives, cameras, and GPS units), you need to verify that the items are not export restricted based on your travel destination(s).
-When transiting between countries you may be asked to provide an Export Control Classification Number (ECCN) for each item you take.
+When taking items abroad (including scientific equipment, laptops, encryption software, cell phones, tablets, flash drives, cameras, and GPS units), verify that the items are not export restricted based on your travel destination(s).
+When traveling between countries you may be asked to provide an Export Control Classification Number (ECCN) for each item you take.

 ECCNs for Common Travel Items